 The Waste Planning Authority has been pro-actively engaged by the applicant to date and it is not considered the delay has not been caused for ill-reason.
-Accordingly, it is considered appropriate, particularly in the current circumstances (COVID-19 pandemic), to consent to the extension as requested.
+Accordingly, it is considered appropriate to consent to what is hoped will be the final extension necessary to complete the legal agreement.